uwcartlab/webmapping/Chapter02/readme.md

 Chapter 2: Scripting and Debugging
 =================================

 Congratulations on your first successful chapter of Web Mapping!
-You now have created your first Github repo (Activity 1) and completed foundational tutorials for developing on the Open Web (Activity 2).
+You now have created your first GitHub repo (Activity 1) and completed foundational tutorials for developing on the Open Web (Activity 2).
 Chapter 2 includes four lab lessons and ends with Activity 3, a debugging exercise to test your knowledge on JavaScript.

 *   In Lesson 1, we review the Document Object Model (DOM) and the ways that browsers interpret content on the web.
 *   In Lesson 2, we review JavaScript basics, including syntax rules for variables, functions, and the flow of execution.
 Lessons 1 and 2 are largely review from the Codecademy tutorials.